eurostat/eubd2023_docs/cloud-accelerated.md

 ![EC2_windows](img/cac_ec2_windows.png)
 It is a [r5.8xlarge](https://instances.vantage.sh/aws/ec2/r5.8xlarge) instance with 32 cores and 256 GB RAM.
 It is a Windows 2022 server without any pre-installed software.
-It is accessible through Remote Desktop (RDP) connection.
+It is accessible through Remote Desktop (RDP) connection on port 3389 tunneling through a bastion host.
 There is no direct **Open** link to it like for the Linux server.
-If you click on the "Instance ID" you can find the address of the server.
+If you click on the **Instance ID** you can find the address of the server.
 The access credentials are the full Azure AD email and password.
  ```

 ### Amazon S3